 It felt wrong to ignore her, like it wasn’t what a “good” mother would do.
 But no one can be “on” 24/7.

 When I say ignore your baby, I do not mean you leave them in a room and walk away.
 I mean you get them set up on a play mat, or in a bouncy chair, in the same room as you.

 Then you make sure they are happy, before picking up a book or turning on the TV so that you can switch off a little.

 Attend to your baby when they need you to.
 But as long as they are happy, let them carry on playing while you relax and switch off for half an hour.

 Now that my kids are older, I still leave them to it when we’re at home for spells of time.
 This encourages them to use their imagination.

 They create games between them, have little conversations with themselves, make up their own little worlds and just use their imaginations.

 Leaving your baby to entertain themselves does not make you a negligent parent.
 In fact you’re nurturing a skill and a part of themselves that’s so important, the part that’s OK to be on their own, in their own head, for a little while.

 If your baby is crying, of course comfort them.
 But if they’re happy to kick and squeal on the floor for a bit, let them get on with it.

-So if you are bored, a bit fed up and wondering whether it’s OK to switch on the telly for a couple of hours, I hereby give you permission to do so.
+So if you are bored of being at home with your baby all day, a bit fed up and wondering whether it’s OK to switch on the telly for a couple of hours, I hereby give you permission to do so.
 No guilt required!